UTS-eResearch/hpc_examples/checkpointing_dmtcp/README_details.md

-# README
+# README Additional Information

-This contains some further information on files in here that users do not need to know.
-README.txt is copied to /shared/eresearch/pbs_job_examples/ but not this file.
+This README contains some further information on files in here that users do not need to know.
+README.md is copied to /shared/eresearch/pbs_job_examples/ but not this file.

 These example PBS scripts come from https://github.com/rohgarg/dmtcp-job-scripts